Where Three Cultures Meet: An Introduction to Bratislava’s Old Town

 Walking Sebastian

-Hi, I’m Sebastian – a proud local and passionate tour guide based in Bratislava, the capital of Slovakia.
-I was born and raised in Slovakia, and I’ve been living in Bratislava for many years.
-This city isn’t just my home – it’s also my office, playground, and passion.
+Hi, I’m Sebastian – a proud local and a deeply passionate tour guide based in Bratislava, the vibrant capital of Slovakia.
+This city isn’t just where I live; it’s my home, my office, and my biggest passion.

-Whether you join me on a live tour or one of my self-guided audio walks, you’ll be exploring the real Bratislava – through the eyes of someone who knows it inside out.
+Whether you join me on a live tour or explore the city at your own pace with my premium self-guided audio walk, you’ll experience the real, unfiltered Bratislava through the eyes of a true local expert.

 I can’t wait to welcome you to my city!